 Steam Play has introduced Steam’s Proton tool.
-The tool gives Linux clients an opportunity to install window games and play them.
+The tool allows Linux clients to install window games and play them.
 Users can now launch Windows games purchased from other platforms on Linux.

 The other notable thing is that the Dead Cells’ version cannot be run on the Steam Controller.
 But you will have the issue fixed if it is run on Proton.
 At this point, we can say that so far, Valve, DXVK, and Codeweavers developers have done a great job.